Continuing Education Activity

 Elevated follicle-stimulating hormone levels can indicate gonadal dysfunction.
 In individuals with XX chromosomes, gonadal failure refers to ovarian failure.

 Prolactin is a pituitary hormone that is involved in many reproductive functions.
-The secretion of prolactin causes an inhibition of the secretion of gonadotropin-releasing hormone, which negatively modulates the secretion of pituitary hormones that are responsible for the gonadal function.
+The secretion of prolactin causes an inhibition of the secretion of gonadotropin-releasing hormone, which negatively modulates the secretion of pituitary hormones responsible for the gonadal function.

 This condition causes cessation or absence of menses due to a functional disorder of the hypothalamus.